erik-bobinski/valRandomizer/README.md

 # valRandomizer
 Randomized agent selection and generation of challenges to complete in-game, designed to spice up your VALORANT experience.

-Built with ReactJS and OpenAI API.
+Built with Angular and OpenAI API.